johnmathews/johnmathews.is/data/blog/how-to-be-successful.md

 Eventually, you will define your success by performing excellent work in areas that are important to you.
 The sooner you can start off in that direction, the further you will be able to go.
-It is hard to be wildly successful at anything you aren’t obsessed with.
+It is hard to be wildly successful at anything you aren't obsessed with.

-[^1] A comment response I wrote on HN:
+[^1]: A comment response I wrote on HN:

 One of the biggest reasons I'm excited about basic income is the amount of human potential it will unleash by freeing more people to take risks.